 Read more about his thoughts on vitamins here:

-Although I can’t tell you what vitamin/mineral supplement is best for you, I can tell you that Dr. Hyman has recommended vitamins and supplements from the Metagenics Company, (among others), and the one I take, Phyto Multi, is available on Amazon’s website.
+Although I can’t tell you what vitamin/mineral supplement is best for you, I can tell you that Dr. Hyman has recommended vitamins and supplements from the Metagenics, Designs for Health, Orthomolecular and others.
+The one I take, Phyto-Multi, is available on Amazon’s website.
 They also make “wellness packets” for men and women, which include fish oil, calcium, zinc (for men), etc.

 **One great resource is consumerlab.com (yearly subscription is $33), and you can check everything from multivitamins to fish oil to CoQ10.
 If you really want to investigate all your vitamins and supplements, think about getting a subscription — they test most common brands and warn you of problems.